How do you know if pest control is working?

 Colony size plays a major role.
 Larger populations take longer to collapse.
 Entry points that haven’t yet been sealed can allow continued access indoors.
 Weather patterns in Southeast Idaho can slow or accelerate pest movement.
 Ongoing attractants like exposed food, moisture issues, or clutter also extend timelines.

 Rodents deserve special mention.
 Trapping and baiting alone won’t solve the issue if gaps around foundations, vents, or garage doors remain open.
-Effective rodent control almost always includes exclusion work.
+Effective rodent control almost always includes exclusion work, as emphasized in CDC rodent prevention and exclusion guidelines.

 One-time sprays may offer short-term relief, but ongoing service plans often outperform single treatments.
 Consistent monitoring and seasonal adjustments create stronger long-term outcomes.
 We explain more about what to expect in detail in our guide on how long until you see results.